 Jeffrey Mathias

 Hello, I am a writer, an erstwhile academic, and an American living in London.
 My writing primarily explores the modern “sciences of subjectivity”- psychology, psychiatry, and neuroscience- and their shifting methodologies, politics, and preoccupations.
 I have articles published or forthcoming in publications such as Parapraxis and Isis on topics ranging from the religious history of Dialectical Behavioral Therapy to the FBI’s suspicions that the Unabomber was a historian of science.
+I am currently training as a psychoanalyst at the Site for Contemporary Psychoanalysis.

 Along with Hannah Zeavin, I am co-editor of Reconsidering John C. Lilly, to be published some time in 2025 by MIT Press.
 Drawn from the conference of the same name, the volume brings together historians and media studies scholars to re-evaluate the life and legacy of the neuroscientist and countercultural icon.

 I am allegedly a historian of science and hold a PhD from Cornell University.
 My time in the academy was unusual.
-As far as I know, I am the only person to have been funded by NASA to research the history of LSD psychiatry.
+As far as I know, I am the only person to have been funded by NASA to research the history of LSD.
 I can be contacted via email here.

 Recent Writing...